aleshaleksey/fansys23/08-spell-list.md

 **Description**: Create a barrier of raging fire **up to** 10ft around the target.
 The barrier gives light concealment to all targets within.
 Entities inside the barrier have damage reduction of 5 vs non-magical physical or cold/ice attacks that originate outside of the barrier.
 In addition, any non-magical weapon (or unarmed entity) attacking or otherwise passing through the barrier takes 3d8+[Sup] fire damage.

 **Limitation**:
 - If, while the spell is active, the target of the spell moves or was moved since the start of the caster's last turn, the caster must make a Threshold=15 concentration save or lose the spell.
-This save is eschewed if the spell is cast with at least 5 MP dice.
+The caster need not make the save if "fire ward" was cast with at least 5 MP dice.

 **Special**:
 - If the spell is cast as a reaction, it cannot be upcast, and lasts for 1 minute.
 - If the attack is a rectilinear effect and the barrier crosses its path, the target is affected as if it is inside the barrier.
-- Effects caused by area of effect "fire" spells of an equal or lower level that do not require an attack roll are excluded from the spell's area of effect.
+- The barrier negates effects caused by area of effect "fire" spells of an equal or lower level than the "earth ward" that do not require an attack roll.

 **Upcast**: For every extra MP dice above 3 placed into the spell, the radius extends by 5ft, or the duration increases by 1h.
 Alternatively the damage increases by 1d8 and damage reduction increases by 2.
 - If the spell is cast as a reaction, it cannot be upcast.
 - At 5MP and higher the spell is no longer concentration.

 **Global:** This is one of the lesser barrier spells.
-Cast globally it extends over a radius of 200ft centered on a square/point and lasts for a week.
+Cast globally it extends over a radius of 200ft centred on a square/point and lasts for a week.
 For every 2MP dice above 6 either the duration increases by a week, or the radius increases by 200ft.

 ___
 ### Growth